 14. Stage photos of a book in holiday settings

-Many authors publish stunning images on Instagram showcasing their book against a holiday backdrop.
-This is a great strategy for engaging with readers who are in the holiday spirit (and thinking about what presents to buy!).
-Of course, the winter holiday season really starts as early as October.
-Here’s a fantastic Halloween-themed photo from J. Daniels, where she promotes a Halloween-themed anthology by herself and several other popular romance authors:
+It’s the time of year when Bookstagram, or book Instagram, is full of stunning images showcasing books against a holiday backdrop.
+Publishing this type of content is a great strategy for engaging with readers who are in the holiday spirit (and thinking about what presents to buy!).
+Of course, the holiday season in the US really starts as early as Thanksgiving.
+Here’s an appetizing fall-themed photo Kiley Reid reposted from the popular Book to Bowl page:

-Sylvia Day sent fans season’s greetings for each holiday.
-While the first example here didn’t promote a specific book, showing appreciation and well-wishes is a great way to foster a relationship with readers and secure loyal fans.
+Showing appreciation and well-wishes is a great way to foster a relationship with readers and secure loyal fans.
+Melissa Stevens sends her holiday greetings by snail mail!

-You could also consider posting a more casual photo or selfie of yourself in the holiday spirit!
-Alyssa Cole posted this fun photo, wishing her readers a happy holiday in the caption.
+You could also consider posting a more casual photo of yourself (or your pet!) in the holiday spirit.
+Alyssa Cole sends fans season’s greetings for each holiday, like this fun photo of her dog.

 16. Create branded holiday swag or content

 The holidays are a perfect time to get creative with swag and other shareable content.
 This is a great way to build buzz, or provide giftable content to fans other than the book you’re promoting itself.
-For example, you can create bookish Christmas tree ornaments designed for a specific book (either DIY, or hire someone on Etsy if you have the budget).
+For example, you can create bookish Christmas tree ornaments designed for specific books — either DIY or hire someone on Etsy if you have the budget.

 Want to share this post?
 Here are ready-made tweets!